Property Land Use Classification and Procedures for Changing Land Use

 - Administrative Use: Administrative classification applies to buildings used as office spaces or administrative centers, including business offices and corporate facilities.

-- Unclassified Land: Certain lands are designated as urban reserve areas without assigned land use classification.
+- Unclassified Land: Certain lands are designated as urban reserve areas without a land-use classification.
 These properties are maintained for future development and have not yet been subject to municipal planning regulations.

 Procedures for Changing Land Use